amfeng/todidnt/README.md

 TODO[1]
 ----

-- Optimizing blame step
 - Filtering by author, label
-- Fancy formatted reports
 - TODO stats

 Credit
 ----

-Paul Battley (@threedaymonk) for initial idea/implementation and witty name.
+Paul Battley (@threedaymonk) for initial idea and witty name.

 1: Oh, the irony.